Close

 Program Educational Objectives

-Graduates are expected to be known for their accomplishments and attain the following within a few years of graduation:
+Graduates are expected to be known for their accomplishments within a few years of graduation and they should:

-• Demonstrate competency in developing solutions in a specialized area of electrical and/or computer engineering either individually or through interdisciplinary teams.
+• Demonstrate accomplishment in developing solutions in a specialized area of electrical engineering either individually or through interdisciplinary teams.

-• Demonstrate professional growth through post-graduate education, continuing education or professional activity.
+• Demonstrate professional growth and success through post-graduate education, continuing education, or distinction as innovator and entrepreneur.

 Student Outcomes